 After some considerable effort: a car ferry, a one hour drive, and then parking and catching a short pedestrian ferry (no tourists are allowed vehicles on the island) I arrive in the tiny sacred island of Iona… permanent population around 100.

 It is very close to the far western end of the island of Mull, but they will never put a bridge across here as the remoteness is part of its charm.
-The last ferry gets in at 6:30pm.
+The last ferry departs at 6:30pm.
 After that it’s just the locals and the lucky few guests.
 I had only booked for one night- that was all I could find online, but then was taken under the wing of the entrepreneurial Grant family, who own everything on the island, and I stayed another two nights.

-They run the upmarket B&b, the std B&B, the shop, the tour boats, the restaurant and the bar.
+They run the upmarket B&B, the std B&B, the shop, the tour boats, the restaurant and the bar.
 So they turn up serving breakfast, in the shop, or behind the bar in the evening.
 The charming young men in the family skipper the boats for nearby Staffa island, which took some skills on the day I went.

 So what’s the deal with Iona?
 Well 50+ Scottish kings are buried in the cemetery, including McBeth! it has a picturesque abbey, and importantly for us, Ireland’s second most famous saint (after St Patrick), was St Colomba, and he came by boat from Ireland so time ago and bought Christianity to Scotland.
 There is a bay on the south coast where he landed, and lived… in a cave.